About the Host

 - What ingredients will be needed?

-*Please note, after purchasing your ticket, you will be emailed a detailed grocery list with exact quantities of each ingredient from the list above that will be needed during the event.
+*Please note, immediately after purchasing your ticket, you’ll receive access to the Recipe Book, which outlines exact quantities of each ingredient from the list above that will be needed to cook each dish.